30 x THC Capsules – 15mg THC per Capsule$30.00 Add to cart

 Cannabis oil is the concentrated and distilled form of marijuana leaves.
-It is a form of cannabis extract, and is produced in order to maximize the concentration and delivery of cannabinoids, most commonly THC and CBD.
+It is a form of a cannabis extract and is produced to maximize the concentration and delivery of cannabinoids, most commonly THC and CBD.

 What Forms Do Cannabis Oil Come In?

 Cannabis Oil Extracts